TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 Parameters | What they Do
 --- | ---
-time | delay time for the effect speed	| modulation controlling how quickly it oscillates depth	| intensity of the effect feed | feedback level, controlling how much flanged sound enters mix	| proportion of the original and flanged sound
+time | delay time for the effect (ms) speed	| modulation controlling how quickly it oscillates (Hz) depth	| intensity of the effect (%) feed | feedback level, controlling how much flanged sound enters (%) mix	| proportion of the original and flanged sound (%)

 ```scratch
 🎛️ set compressor of sound [MySound] to threshold (15) knee (50) attack (50) release (50) ratio (50) ::#666666